 Major Exam Format:

 The major exam has both a written and an oral component.
 The written portion of the exam consists of three take-home essays and lasts seven days.
-On the first day of the exam, you will receive three sets of questions; two sets will be prepared by the common examiners and one set will be devised by your adviser.
+On the first day of the exam, you will receive two sets of questions.
 You will choose one question from each set to answer.
 Each answer should be approximately 15 double-spaced pages in length, excluding notes.
 Quality is more important than quantity; the 15-page number is a suggestion, not a mandate.
 If you tend toward prolixity, try to keep to 15 pages as an upper limit.
 You may consult any sources that would be appropriate for a scholarly article (books, notes, etc.) in composing these essays.
 All material used must, however, be appropriately and completely cited.
 Plagiarism automatically results in a failed exam.

 Within two weeks after turning in your essays, you will meet with the examiners for an oral defense of your written answers.
 During this oral portion of the exam, the examiners will ask questions about the choices you made in your essays, the historiography you used (or did not use) to answer the questions, and your general approach to the essay topics.
 This format also leaves room for you to amend your written work by correcting errors of fact and interpretation and more fully developing some of your arguments.
 Ideally, the oral exam will evolve into a conversation about your ideas.
 In the event that the exam is not judged to be a pass, you may at this point be invited to retake all or part of it.

 If the examiners feel that a written exam has not met basic standards, they may decide to not proceed with the oral defense.
 Instead, you will meet with the examiners to discuss strategies for improving your written answers and may be invited to retake all or part of the exam.